 Fig 1.
 Principal component analysis (PCA) of phylum abundance data using Canoco 4.5.
 (Wang Y, et al. 2012)

 Different colors or shapes in the PCA diagram represent sample groups under different environments or conditions.
 The scales on the horizontal and vertical axes are relative distances and have no practical meaning.
 Principal component 1 (PC1) and principal component 2 (PC2) represent the suspected influencing factors of the deviation of the three groups of sample composition, which need to be summarized in combination with the sample feature information.
 The contribution rates of PC1 and PC2 are 57.7% and 15.5%, respectively.

 PCA can solve three major problems faced by big data analysis:

 Reducing the dimensionality can effectively remove redundant data and ensure that the loss of feature information is minimized.

 The data after dimensionality reduction can be displayed visually to facilitate the interpretation of effective information in big data.

 Microbial principal component analysis.

-PCA analysis is a very common method of biological information analysis.
-If you have data analysis needs in this area, but you don’t have enough time to complete it.
-CD Genomics as a biological information service provider, can provide you with PCA analysis services.
-You only need to provide the original data, we will give you accurate data analysis and make beautiful results pictures.
+PCA is a common biological information analysis.
+A biological information service provider, CD Genomics can provide PCA services.
+Once we receive the data to be analyzed, we will analyze them and provide a detailed analysis report along with professional charts.
 If you have any questions or other analysis needs, please feel free to contact us.